 The filling for the layer cake is made with softened cream cheese, butter, coconut, and vanilla extracts, sweetened cream of coconut, a pinch of salt and powdered sugar. the amounts are in the video.

 You can add toasted coconut in between each layer by sprinkling it over the cream cheese filling.
 I decided not to do that because it seemed like it would make it too sweet.
 But for those of you with a real heavy duty sweet tooth, by all means add the sweetened and toasted coconut.

 You may want a plain buttercream coating for decorating purposes.
 In that case try the Italian Meringue or Swiss Meringue buttercream recipes.

 If going that route then let me suggest that you do add the toasted coconut in between the layers because it adds a nice crunchy texture to offset all of the smooth and rich cake and cream.
 You will LOVE this recipe.
 For more ideas on how to use Coco Lopez here is a link to their website with all kinds of recipes and helpful information.

 To see the gluten free variation.

-Click on the pics to read more about how my video and in depth books will lift your spirit and give you the confidence to WOW your friends, family and customers !!!
+Click on the picture to read more about how my books will lift your spirit and give you the confidence to WOW your friends, family and customers !!!